Skip to content

 Role Configuration

-Each shed maps to a specific IAM role via host-side configuration.
+In the default assume-role mode, each shed maps to a specific IAM role via host-side configuration.
 The VM doesn't get to choose which role it receives.
+(For SSO/SAML setups where no assumable role exists, see Passthrough mode, which needs no role.)

 aws: